JurPer/hex-chess/README.md

 - Moves one step in any orthogonal direction.
 - Can swap places with a friendly piece.

+### Fool

+- Moves like the Knight and looks like it to the opponent.
+- When captured, also removes the piece that captured it.

 ## Running locally

 1. Install